cybernetics/JTemplate/README.md

     ]

 ### IteratorAdapter Class
+The `IteratorAdapter` class implements the `Iterable` interface and makes each item produced by a source iterator appear to be an element of the adapter, allowing the iterator's contents to be used in a data dictionary.

+`IteratorAdapter` is typically used to transform result data produced by NoSQL databases such as MongoDB.
+For example:

 TODO

-The `IteratorAdapter` class allows the content of an arbitrary cursor to be efficiently returned from a service method.
-This class implements the `List` interface and makes each item produced by an iterator appear to be an element of the list, rendering the data suitable for serialization to JSON.

-Like `ResultSetAdapter`, `IteratorAdapter` implements the `AutoCloseable` interface.
-If the underlying iterator type also implements `AutoCloseable`, `IteratorAdapter` will ensure that the underlying cursor is closed so that resources are not leaked.

-As with `ResultSetAdapter`, `IteratorAdapter` is forward-scrolling only, so its contents are not accessible via the `get()` and `size()` methods.
-This allows the contents of a cursor to be returned directly to the caller without any intermediate buffering.

-`IteratorAdapter` is typically used to serialize result data produced by NoSQL databases.
-It can also be used to serialize the result of stream operations on Java collection types.
+`IteratorAdapter` can also be used to transform the result of stream operations on Java collection types.
 For example:

-    @RPC(method="GET", path="stream")
-    public IteratorAdapter getStream() {
+TODO

     return new IteratorAdapter(listOf("a", "b", "c").stream().iterator());
-    }

 # Additional Information
 For additional information and examples, see the [the wiki](https://github.com/gk-brown/JTemplate/wiki).